gbif/ipt/howToPublish.md

 4. Map the data (e.g. [[Checklist Data|checklistData]] gets mapped to the [Taxon Core](http://rs.gbif.org/core/dwc_taxon_2015-04-24.xml), [[Occurrence Data|occurrenceData]] gets mapped to the [Occurrence Core](http://rs.gbif.org/core/dwc_occurrence_2015-07-02.xml), [[Sample Event Data|sampleEventData]] gets mapped to the [Event Core](http://rs.gbif.org/core/dwc_event_2015_05_29.xml).
 5. Fill in resource metadata using the IPT's metadata editor
 6. Publish the dataset (make it freely and openly available worldwide)
-7. Register the dataset with GBIF. **Note**: your organisation must be registered with GBIF and added to your IPT by the IPT administrator.
+7. Register the dataset with GBIF. **Note**: your organisation must be registered with GBIF (see prerequisite #2 above) and added to your IPT by the IPT administrator.
 Otherwise, the organisation will not be available to choose from in the IPT.